 - How many hours each day did she work for the button maker?

-- Annie earned about 2 shillings (2s).
-Do you think that this was enough? (for worth/value you can follow the link to the National Archives website below)
+- In her first job, Annie earned about 2 shillings (2s) a week.
+Do you think that this was enough?
+Use The National Archives Currency Converter website (see link below) to try to work this out.

-- Read all the other work place descriptions (Thomas Turton and Cocker Brothers) and decide where you would prefer to work
+- Read the the other work place descriptions (Thomas Turton and Cocker Brothers) and decide where you would prefer to work